webuniverseio/webuniverse/source/_posts/manage-project-dependencies-with-simple-installer.md

 });
 ```

 And finally we need to find a good place to run installer.js.
-I like adding it into package.json postinstall script:
+I like using it in package.json postinstall script:
 ```js
 {
   "scripts": {